binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     100021    4   udp    679  nlockmgr
     100021    4   tcp    875  nlockmgr

-This provides lots of jucy information for an attacker to take into the [Vulnerability Searching](#process-and-practises-penetration-testing-vulnerability-searching) stage discussed in the Process and Practises chapter.
+This provides lots of jucy information for an attacker to take into the Vulnerability Searching stage discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 #### NFS